codio/site/source/docs/back-end/quick-start.html.markdown

 This section describes the steps you should take to get going with any back-end type development.
 So if you're into PHP, Node, Ruby, Python, Wordpress, Drupal, Joomla etc. this should help you get up and running quickly.

+For a step-by-step tutorial of everything from spinning up a new remote server, to deploying your code, try the [Start to Finish Tutorial](/docs/back-end/do-server).

 ##Create a Project
 You can, of course, start off with a blank project and code from scratch.
 However, if you already have a project then you have the following ways of loading it.